ist-dresden/composum-nodes/pckgmgr/ImplementationDetails.md

   - Change the sorting?
 Items map is just name to node, but we need to replace a GroupNode if it was created before a package with same name.
 2. compact tree after the (old) initialization.
 Problem: that needs to be done on the parent node, as that could have a group and a package with the same name.
 But the parent node is not known by a node.
    Solution: add a "parent" property to the tree node, and use that to compact the tree after initialization.
+   Problem with that: RegistryTree.getItem doesn't find the right parent if there are two - when drilling down the tree, it's not clear which one is the right one if there are a group node and a package node with the same name.

 ## Tips and tricks
 To let IntelliJ know what type a JSP variable is (since it currently can't tell from the Composum tags), you can add a comment